 You must include any employee who has left since 6 April but before you had chance to transfer their payroll records across.

-If you are setting up a new payroll system, perhaps because you are transferring your payroll from a manual or in house system onto your RTI enabled software, please make sure you accurately transfer personnel details.
-It's important that the information you provide on payroll reports is accurate when you send your first report in real time - if it's wrong it will cause you and HMRC problems, and your employees may be affected too.
+If you are setting up a new payroll system, perhaps because you are transferring your payroll from a manual or in house system onto your software, please make sure you accurately transfer personnel details.
+It's important that the information you provide on payroll reports is accurate - if it's wrong it will cause you and HMRC problems, and your employees may be affected too.

 If you are using commercial payroll software make sure you follow your software provider's guidance because it's important that the information you start the tax year with is accurate ready for your first report - if it's wrong it will cause you and HMRC problems, and your employees may be affected too.